hharcolezi/ldp-fairness-impact/README.md

 ## LDP Impact on Fairness
-Repository for the paper: *Héber H. Arcolezi, Karima Makhlouf, and Catuscia Palamidessi. "[(Local) Differential Privacy has NO Disparate Impact on Fairness](https://arxiv.org/abs/2304.12845)" arXiv preprint arXiv:2304.12845 (2023).*
+Repository for the paper: *Héber H. Arcolezi, Karima Makhlouf, and Catuscia Palamidessi. "[(Local) Differential Privacy has NO Disparate Impact on Fairness](https://arxiv.org/abs/2304.12845)" arXiv preprint arXiv:2304.12845 (2023).* Accepted at [DBSec 2023](http://www.dbsec2023.unimol.it/).

 If our codes and work are useful to you, we would appreciate a reference to:
 ```